indhuihtam2310-bot/PRODIGY_CS_02/README.md

 I have created a simple image encryption tool using pixel manipulation.
 We can perform operation like swapping pixel values or applying a basic mathematical operation to each pixel, which allow user to encrypt and decrypt images.

-#Task 2

-1. Image Encryption Tool
+1. Image Encryption Tool :

 This Python program implements a simple image encryption tool using pixel manipulation techniques.
 The program can encrypt and decrypt images by performing basic mathematical operations on the pixel values.
 It is designed to be user-friendly, guiding users through the encryption and decryption processes with clear prompts.

 2. Features :

-> Image Encryption: Users can encrypt an image by applying a mathematical operation to each pixel value, effectively altering the image.
+> Image Encryption : Users can encrypt an image by applying a mathematical operation to each pixel value, effectively altering the image.
-> Image Decryption: The program can reverse the encryption process to restore the original image.
+> Image Decryption : The program can reverse the encryption process to restore the original image.
-> User Input:  Users can specify the image file and the encryption key.
+> User Input :  Users can specify the image file and the encryption key.
-> File Handling: The program saves the encrypted and decrypted images to specified file paths.
+> File Handling : The program saves the encrypted and decrypted images to specified file paths.

 3. How It Works :

-> Encrypt Image: Multiplies each pixel value by a key and then divides by the key plus one to create the encrypted image.
+> Encrypt Image : Multiplies each pixel value by a key and then divides by the key plus one to create the encrypted image.
-> Decrypt Image: Reverses the encryption process by multiplying each pixel value by the key plus one and then dividing by the key.
+> Decrypt Image : Reverses the encryption process by multiplying each pixel value by the key plus one and then dividing by the key.

 4. Usage :

-> Run the Program: Execute the script to start the Image Encryption program.
+> Run the Program : Execute the script to start the Image Encryption program.
-> Select Action: Choose 'e' for encryption, 'd' for decryption, or 'q' to quit.
+> Select Action : Choose 'e' for encryption, 'd' for decryption, or 'q' to quit.

 5. Encrypt Image :